 Infusions

-The herb then needs to steep in boiled water for 2 to 8 hours depending on whether it's leaves, flowers, or bark.
-An alternative to this can be making vinegar from an herb or root.
 Vinegar made from fresh plants provides both minerals and vitamins.
-Good plants for this are turmeric, garlic, chili, rosemary, horseradish, dandelion root, and ginger.
+Good plants for this are for example turmeric, garlic, chili, rosemary, horseradish, dandelion root and ginger.

 Liquid extracts

-Extracts provide a smooth, quick way to consume potent active compounds from a plant.
-They are typically taken once or several times a day in a little water or directly in the mouth depending on the herb.
-We offer liquid extracts with droppers or liquid extracts in capsule form.
-The liquid formula is then packaged in plant-based capsules to make them easy to take.
+Extracts provide a convenient, quick way to get potent active compounds from a plant.
+They are usually taken one to several times a day in a little water or directly in the mouth depending on the herb.

 Medicinal Mushrooms

-Medicinal mushrooms are offered as dried whole mushrooms, a part of the mushroom such as the fruiting body, or as an extract.
-These mushrooms have significantly increased in popularity over the last 10 years as people have become more aware of their health-promoting effects.
-There are water and alcohol extractions, but often both water and alcohol are used during the extraction process and as a result, all bioactive components remain.
+Medicinal mushrooms are offered as dried whole mushrooms, a piece of the mushroom such as the fruiting body, or as extracts.
+These mushrooms have increased markedly in popularity over the past 10 years as people have opened their eyes to their health-promoting effects.

 Our Favorite Brands